“New thinking and progressive problem-solving are what keep our industry alive.”

 – Brett Wood, President and CEO, Toyota Material Handling North America

-Through the University Research Program, Toyota Material Handling North America is seeking proposals that innovate and elevate the supply chain, logistics and material handling industry.
+Through the University Research Program, Toyota Material Handling North America is seeking proposals that innovate and elevate the material handling industry.

-The Toyota Material Handling North America (TMHNA) University Research Program is a new sponsored research program created to drive the next generation of technology for the entire supply chain, logistics and material handling industry.
+The Toyota Material Handling North America (TMHNA) University Research Program is a sponsored research program created to drive the next generation of technology for the material handling industry.
 The industry’s end-to-end approach to provide complete solutions to customers that are smarter, more efficient and more effective has fueled this program.
 The mission is to encourage professors and researchers to apply their knowledge of engineering and technical fields, drawing synergies and collaboration between collegiate research and Toyota Material Handling North America.

 SUBMIT YOUR PROPOSAL